Verifier integration

 }

-challenge must match the random string the holder bound into the token.
+challenge must match the random nonce the holder bound into the KB-JWT.
 Either mint a server-managed single-use challenge with verifier.mintChallenge() or pass your own cryptographically random string.

 Flow B — QR presentation session (one call)

-For the common case, use requestPresentation — the helper opens a session, renders the QR via your callback, manages the WebSocket, awaits the holder's response, runs verification, and returns the result.
+Use requestPredicates — declarative, typed, autocomplete-friendly.
+Helper opens a session, renders the QR via your callback, manages the WebSocket, awaits the holder's response, runs verification, and returns the result.

 verifierName: 'Acme Bar',